 Paul was a member of The Perth County Conspiracy in the ‘70s, touring and recording with the group, both in Canada and abroad.
-Later, he formed Island while living on Canada’s West Coast.
+Later, he formed the band Island while living on Canada’s West Coast.
 Island performed original music for several more years, and was popular on the festival and community hall circuit in the west.

-Born in Toronto on June 15, 1953, Paul was immersed from the very beginning in a very musical environment.
-His older brother Steven was a child prodigy, and is a well-known Canadian composer and retired professor of music at the University of Ottawa.
+Born in Toronto in 1953, Paul was immersed from the very beginning in a very musical environment.
+His older brother Steven is a well-known Canadian composer and retired professor of music at the University of Ottawa.
 It was his early influence that inspired him to pursue musical studies.
 Starting at six years old, he studied violin and piano at the Royal Conservatory of Music in Toronto.
 Paul also studied theory, ear training, and was a member of the Conservatory String Orchestra.

 At 15, Paul was lured into more popular music, and he began exploring song writing and performing in rock bands.
-Paul left the University of Toronto after one year of formal studies to pursue a full time career in music.
-His informal education included touring with bar bands on the Ontario, and then the B.C. circuits.
+He toured with bar bands on the Ontario, and then the B.C. circuits.
 These included Medicine Wheel, Wild Blue Yonder and others.
-In 1973, he joined the now-legendary Canadian group The Perth County Conspiracy, and moved to Stratford, Ontario – the group’s home base.
+In 1973, he joined the Canadian group The Perth County Conspiracy, and moved to Stratford, Ontario.
 During this time the group performed regularly at the Black Swan Coffee House in Stratford, and he toured across Canada with the group.